ghostfreeman/bandwidthmonitor/README.md

 4. `source venv/bin/activate`
 5. `pip install -r requirements.txt`

-To use run the command as `python bwmoni.py {username} {password}` or if you want to have a command you can link to /usr/local, chmod +x and use `bwmonitor.sh`
+To use run the command as `python bwmoni.py {username} {password}` or if you want to have a command you can link to /usr/local, chmod +x and use `bwmonitor.sh {username} {password}`.

+## Possible issues
+It may occassionaly return a "list index out of range" error.
+If this occurs, try again.
+A race condition could be the cause that unfortunately, is beyond my control.
+Should it repeatedly occur, check your authentication settings to be sure they are correct.

+The script may produce additional issues if anything besides a 200 OK is retrieved.
+The most common cause of this is insufficient/incorrect authentication credentials.

+## Enhancements
+The script is feature-complete as far as I am concerned.
+If you want to improve it, go ahead.

 ## License
 Licensed under MIT.
 See LICENSE.md